ldsands/UsefulCodeSnippets/other_software/Linux/Manjaro.md

 - KRunner:
     - Deselect "Browser History"
     - Click on "Get New Plugins"; search for "VSCodeProjectsRunner" then install that plugin
+    - Click on "Get New Plugins"; search for "VSCode Workspaces Runner" then install that plugin
 - Removable Storage; Removable Devices
     - Check "Enable automatic mounting of removable media" and "Only automatically mount removable media that has been manually mounted before"
 - "Workspace Behavior"; "General Behavior"